Miye1/Fortnite-Debloater/README.md

 # Fortnite-Debloater
-This is a BETA, I am going to improve it when I finish school.
+This is a BETA.
+Debloat according to Google "Filters.
+To reduce from a bloated state. verb." there is a notepad with watch steps you need to follow